 According to the Vermont Department of Public Service, nearly 40% of the energy consumed in Vermont comes from electricity.
-GMP's power is purchased mainly through long term contracts with Vermont Yankee Nuclear Power Station (54.2% of its power) and with Hydro-Quebec (38.2%).
+GMP's power is purchased mainly through long term contracts with solar arrays and with Hydro-Quebec (38.2%).
 While both of these energy sources are reliable and stable, there is some uncertainty about the long-term viability of these sources due to the approaching expiration of their contracts. wood (3.4%), oil (1.5%), GMP Cow Power (0.1%), and other sources.

-Green Mountain Power (GMP) serves the electricity needs of the town.
+Green Mountain Power (GMP)

+serves the electricity needs of the town.
 There are two substations in the community; one in Castleton and the other in Hydeville.
 The town is served by a 12.5 KV distribution system.